Krisstopher/Multi-currencyAccount/README.md

 ```
 ## Tests

-You can also run test in src/test.
+You can also run tests in src/test.